archivesunleashed/archivesunleashed.org/content/aut/index.md

 ### All plain text

 This script extracts the crawl date, domain, URL, and plain text from HTML files in the sample ARC data (and saves the output to out/).
+By default, HTTP headers are included in the plain text that is extracted.

 ```scala
 import io.archivesunleashed._